intel/opencl-intercept-layer/docs/controls.md

 If set, the Intercept Layer for OpenCL Applications will emit logs to this directory instead of the default log directory.

+##### `KernelNameHashTracking` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will append the program and build option hashes to the kernel name in logs and reports.

 ##### `LongKernelNameCutoff` (cl_uint)

 If an OpenCL application uses kernels with very long names, the Intercept Layer for OpenCL Applications can substitute a "short" kernel identifier for a "long" kernel name in logs and reports.
 This control defines how long a kernel name must be (in characters) before it is replaced by a "short" kernel identifier.